Khazady/blog-and-auth-page-router/public/content/posts/en/authentication.md

 ## JWT (JSON Web Token)

-JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
+JWT is a compact, URL-safe way to represent claims transferred between two parties.
 It is often used for authentication and information exchange.

-### Workflow!
+### Workflow

-1.  api/login > creates JWT
+1. `api/login` → creates a JWT
-2.  save in localStorage < response with JWT
+2. store in `localStorage` ← response with JWT
-3.  request with signed JWT (placed in header) > validate JWT
+3. request with the signed JWT in the header → validate JWT

 ### SPA